Who is the hero in your life? What ways do you honor them?

 “He served overseas in World War II,” Sebastian said.
 “He’d have been so proud to be a part of this race.
 Through this remembrance, he got to be.”

-Veterans in the race were met at the finish line by recent veterans.
+Veterans in the race were met at the finish line by recently retired service members.
 They then exchanged military coins as a symbol of respect for each other’s service and sacrifice.

 “There was a line of veterans there to shake my Dad’s hand,” Sebastian explained.
 “When he landed on U.S. soil following his tour in Vietnam, he was spit on and sworn at by those who disagreed with the war.
 These moments finally provide a proper welcome home that our veterans deserve.”